Aquanty/rtd-hgs/docs/source/index.rst

 | Get average K

+| ``Scope .grok``
-Output ! element hydraulic conductivity, average For the group of currently chosen elements, this instruction computes the average hydraulic conductivity [L T:math:`^{-1}`] and writes it to the *prefix*\ ``o.lst`` file.
+| Output ! element hydraulic conductivity, average For the group of
+  currently chosen elements, this instruction computes the average hydraulic conductivity [L T:math:`^{-1}`] and writes it to the *prefix*\ ``o.lst`` file.
 This is useful for example, when a random conductivity field has been generated and the user would like to know the average hydraulic conductivity of a region of the domain.

 --------------